Michael Grab discusses his artistic process and meteoric rise to Internet fame

 For four years he continued the hobby, and began selling photographic prints and calendars of the temporary masterpieces he created.
 In 2012, he did what many artists dream of—he quit his job to pursue art full time.

-Grab calls his rock balancing practice “Gravity Glue,” and he’s gone from local celebrity to internationally known artist in just a few years, largely thanks to his talents being shared on social media.
+Grab calls his rock balancing practice “Gravity Glue,” and he’s gone from local celebrity to internationally known artist in just a few years, largely thanks to social media.
 Photos of his sculptures went viral in 2012 on the popular blog Colossal, and his annual Gravity Glue compilation video for 2014 has more than 1 million views.

 Facebook and Instagram followers have become obsessed with his work, and the massive Internet attention also secured Grab some live rock-balancing gigs at international festivals and parties.

 His first paying event was a classical music festival in Sweden, and he’s been invited to some very exclusive parties in the years since.
 “One of my gigs flew me to Davos, Switzerland, for this private party at the World Economic Forum’s annual meeting, doing a live performance for the largest bank in Russia,” Grab says.
 “It was a totally surreal experience for this kid just coming out of college.”

 The parties may be exclusive, but the work is not.
 Grab is not one to jealously guard his methods; he posts demonstration videos on his blog.
 Visitors to the Gravity Glue website can watch Grab work in his waders, inspecting rock after rock to select one with the right weight, balance and texture.
 In the process of stacking them, he pushes down to feel their stability, then rotates and pushes some more, making sure his base rocks are steady for the next layer.

 The finished products look like works of mathematical genius, but Grab says he hasn’t studied physics to any great extent.
 He does it all by feel.